Aneesh Chaganty

-Aneesh Chaganty (/əˈniːʃ ˈtʃɑːɡənti/;[əniːʂ tʃɑːɡəɳʈi] born January 30, 1991) is an American film director and screenwriter.
+Aneesh Chaganty (/əˈniːʃ ˈtʃɑːɡənti/;[əniːʂ tʃɑːɡəɳʈi] born 1991 or 1992) is an American film director and screenwriter.
 He made his feature film directorial debut with the 2018 thriller Searching, for which he won the Alfred P. Sloan Feature Film Prize at the 2018 Sundance Film Festival.

-Early life and background
+Early life and education

-Aneesh Chaganty was born in Redmond, Washington, and grew up in San Jose, California.
+Aneesh Chaganty was born in 1991 or 1992 in Redmond, Washington, and grew up in San Jose, California.
 His parents, originally from Andhra Pradesh, India, moved to the U.S. in the 1980s.
 His father, who obtained an MS degree in computer engineering from Drexel University, serves as a director and Chief Technology Officer at a software publishing, consultancy and supply company founded by both his parents, AppEnsure Inc.

 Chaganty attended Valley Christian High School from 2005 to 2009.
 He graduated from USC School of Cinematic Arts in 2013 with a degree in film and television production.

+Career

-Film career
+2014–2017: early career

-In 2014, Chaganty's two minute short film, a Google Glass spot called Seeds, became an internet sensation after garnering more than 1 million YouTube views in 24 hours.
-Following its success, Chaganty was invited to join the Google 5 team at Google Creative Lab in New York City, where he spent two years developing, writing and directing Google commercials.
+In 2014, Chaganty's two-minute short film, a Google Glass spot called Seeds, became an internet sensation after garnering more than 1 million YouTube views in 24 hours.
+Following its success, Chaganty was invited to join the Google 5 team at Google Creative Lab in New York City, where he spent two years writing and directing Google commercials.
+He also made one for Super Bowl.

+2018-2023: Searching film series

 After working on over 25 short films and videos, Chaganty directed his first feature film, Searching, which was originally pitched as a short film but was offered a production budget for a feature instead, was released on August 24, 2018 before opening wide on August 31, also premiering at the Sundance Film Festival on January 21, 2018.

-Chaganty's second film Run, a thriller starring Sarah Paulson and Kiera Allen, was set to be released on January 24, 2020, then May 8, 2020, but was pushed back because of the COVID-19 pandemic, and was released on Hulu on November 20, 2020, and internationally by Netflix on April 2, 2021.
+Chaganty's second film Run, a thriller starring Sarah Paulson and Kiera Allen, was set to be released on January 24, 2020, then May 8, 2020, but was pushed back because of the COVID-19 pandemic, was released on Hulu on November 20, 2020.
+Run became Hulu‘s most watched feature title ever during its opening weekend beating not only all previously watched Hulu Originals Films, but also licensed SVOD film titles, and ranked as the most talked about Hulu Original Film to date on Twitter.
+It was later released internationally by Netflix on April 2, 2021.